 Ranch dressing is such a classic.
-Everyone’s favorite, right?
-On tables at weddings — ranch, Italian.
-Served on the side of chicken tenders, ranch.
+It’s everyone’s favorite, right?
+On tables at weddings: ranch and Italian.
+Served on the side of chicken tenders: ranch.
 Ever dip your French fries in ranch?
 How ’bout your breadsticks and pizza crust?
 Ever poured it on top of a baked potato?
-Oh yeah…and it’s pretty good on salad too.
+Oh yeah, and it’s pretty good on salads too.

 The only thing better than ranch dressing is buttermilk ranch.